funcompbio/practical3/practical3.md

 The learning objectives for this practical are:

+ * Have your computer set up to work with the Unix command-line.
+ * Download epidemiological data from the Catalan SIVIC network.
  * Setting up Git.
  * Setting up a personal access token in GitHub.
  * Setting up a Git repo in your local disk.